Reinforcement Learning with Knowledge Representation and Reasoning: A Brief Survey: KRR for Generalization of RL

-However, the most existing work along this line requires that the source of subtasks should be specified a priori and the focus is on bottom-up composition effectiveness.
-To address this issue, \citet{zheng2022lifelong} propose a lifelong RL method that is able to learn and decompose logically complex tasks automatically through a lifelong memory.
+Most existing work along this line requires that the source of subtasks should be specified a priori and the focus is on bottom-up composition effectiveness.
+To address this issue, Zheng et al.~\cite{zheng2022lifelong} propose a lifelong RL method that is able to learn and decompose logically complex tasks automatically through a lifelong memory.
 The authors first propose \textit{Sequential LTL} (SLTL), a supplemental formal language of LTL to enable more flexible specification of temporal tasks, and then use RMs to exploit structural reward functions for tasks encoded with high-level events.
 An automatic extension of RM for continuous learning over lifetime is then proposed to transfer knowledge from the learned Q-functions to the target tasks that are formulated as an SLTL formula.
-Fig.\ref{fig:LSRM} gives an illustration of transferring knowledge from a source task \textit{``get coffee then go to office''} to a target task \textit{``get mail and coffee then go to office''} in the \textsc{OfficeWorld} domain.
-The source task is represented as an RM with 2 states, both of which are encoded with SLTL formulas.
-For example, the state $u_0$ is encoded with formula $(\Diamond c)\sim (\Diamond o)$, which means \textit{``get coffee first, then go to office''}.
-The SLTL formula of the target task is progressed to generate 2 new formulas, which serves as new states $u_2$ and $u_3$ of the extended RM.
-Two policies of the source task are also transferred to the target task by directly copying Q-functions of RM states that share with the same encoded formulas, and then composing the Q-functions according to the constructions of the newly generated formulas.
-By storing and leveraging high-level knowledge in memory, the method is able to achieve systematic out-of-distribution generalization in tasks that follow the specifications of formal languages.
+As demonstrated in Fig.~\ref{fig:LSRM}, by storing and leveraging high-level knowledge in memory, the method is able to achieve systematic out-of-distribution generalization in tasks that follow the specifications of formal languages.